Monday - Friday 9am - 5pm

 Duvets are the norm nowadays, not many people use sheets and blankets and there’s probably a whole generation in the UK who have grown up never having used a top sheet at all.
 Duvets barely existed in the UK until the seventies, we all used sheets with blankets and eiderdowns or quilts.

-For new babies, sheets and cot blankets are probably the best option – this way it’s easier to regulate your little one’s temperature.
-What about as baby gets older – is it best to use a duvet or sheets and blankets with a quilt?
+For new babies, sheets and cot blankets are probably the best options – this way it’s easier to regulate your little one’s temperature.
+What about as the baby gets older – is it best to use a duvet or sheets and baby blankets with a quilt?
 Both choices have advantages and disadvantages so we’re taking a quick look at these to help you make up your mind.